DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "If it doesn't work, then how I'm supposed to do it..."

-In Kai hands was only bayonet.
+In Kai hands was only his bayonet.
 If it is not enough, then how he is going to destroy these chains?

 "...Wait a sec.
-There was voice before."
+There was this voice before."

 At that time inside graveyard, aside from Rinne's he heard some other voice of old man.
 That voice said to not let go of sword.